mabdelatty1987/vmm-v3-script/Lab/cn2/install_k8s_using_kubespray.md

         enable_dual_stack_networks: true        ## default is false
         kube_network_plugin: cni                ## this is to set kubernetes cluster to generic CNI configuration, so CN2 can be installed later.
         kube_version: v1.23.2                   ## this is the latest stable version of kubelet that match with the latest version of crio
+        cluster_name: k8s                       ## default cluster is cluster.local, you can change it to something else, i.e k8s

 ## install kubernetes cluster